A Honduran Restaurant Hands Out Hot Comfort Food For The Migrant Caravan In Tijuana

 Tomás Ayuso for NPR

 The joy that flashed over so many faces got Aguilar and Mejía thinking: They had to do it again, and they had to go bigger.
 Funded by friends in America wanting to help, the pair set out to feed 1,000 mouths a week.
-For the family to undertake this monumental task, they hired people from the caravan, upgraded their stove and set aside a whole work day to "cook enough food to feed an army," says Aguilar.
+For the family to undertake this monumental task, they hired people from the caravan, upgraded their stove and set aside a whole work day to "cook enough food to feed an army," Aguilar says.

 Tomás Ayuso for NPR